 The media wants to present in-depth coverage of an issue, and get as many sources as possible about the issue will be very helpful in enriching news material.
 Don’t be surprised if in this case the media also ask questions from kitchen employees, food vendors, to warehouse guards and waiters to be questioned about the case.
 As long as it is still within the scope of management, every statement that comes out of them can be a valid statement to be issued by the media

 The following Cases

-Until now, the case affecting these two food products is still ongoing.
+Until now, the case affecting these two food products in Marugame Udon and Pizza Hut is still ongoing.
 BPOM has encouraged the police to investigate this case until it is finished based on the news released by JPNN on Tuesday stating that the investigation is still ongoing and the legal process has entered into the National Police BARESKRIM.

 This case also continues to snake since the discovery of several facts related to the issue of the use of expired materials.
 The fact that was later discovered were:

 There are seven Pizza Hut food ingredients that are added to the useful time of the ingredients. (source)

 Police Criminal Investigation Director, Brigadier General Purwadi Arianto said his team found that the Megurami Udon (MU) restaurant was suspected of using formalin in the supply of Udon noodles.
 (Source)

 On the other hand, even though it was declared not to cause harm or cause health problems, what was done by Pizza Hut and Marugame Udon by extending the product expiration period violated ethics and the law.
 Law Number 18 Year 2012 concerning Food explicitly prohibits the circulation of expired goods.
 Clause 90 letter f of the law includes food items that have expired in the polluted category with a fine of up to Rp 4 billion or two years in prison.